Vietnam.vn - Nền tảng quảng bá Việt Nam

 Affirming Vietnam on the academic map

 In that general picture, there are people who started their journey to affirm Vietnamese knowledge with the question “Who am I?”.
 Professor Nguyen Nhat Nguyen is one of them.
-In 2012, he came to France with a full master’s scholarship, carrying with him doubts about the path he had chosen.
+In 2012, he came to France with a full master’s scholarship, carrying with him doubts about the path he chose.
 12 years later, he became the youngest Vietnamese scientist to be awarded the title of Professor by the French State – at the age of 35.

 Wherever you are, always turn towards the Fatherland -0